mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

     // before, redis.NewConn can't parse command-line.
     barRedis := redis.NewConn(cmpBar, "127.0.0.1:6379")

-    // If the command-line is parsed here, then how can fooRedis and barRedis
-    // have been created yet?
-It's only _after_ this point that `fooRedis` and
+    // It is only after all components have been instantiated that the
-    // `barRedis` could possibly be usable.
+    // command-line arguments can be parsed
     mcfg.Parse()
 }
 ```

+While this solves our argument parsing problem, fooRedis and barRedis are not
+usable yet because the actual connections have not been made.
+This is a classic
+chicken and the egg problem.
+The func `redis.NewConn` needs to make a connection
+which it cannot do until _after_ `mcfg.Parse` is called, but `mcfg.Parse` cannot
-We will solve this problem in the next section.
+be called until after `redis.NewConn` has returned.
+We will solve this problem
+in the next section.

 ### Instantiation vs Initialization